hudson-and-thames/arbitragelab/docs/source/trading/mispricing_index_strategy.rst

 ..
 Note::
     The authors claimed a relatively robust 8-10% returns from this strategy in the formation period (6 mo).
-    We are pretty positive that the rules proposed in the paper were implemented correctly in the :code:`CopulaStrategyMPI` module with thorough unit testing on every possible case, and thus it is very unlikely that we made logical mistakes.
+    We are pretty positive that the rules proposed in the paper were implemented correctly in the :code:`MPICopulaTradingRule` module with thorough unit testing on every possible case, and thus it is very unlikely that we made logical mistakes.
     However the P&L is very sensitive to the opening and exiting logic and parameter values, input data and copula choice, and it cannot lead to the claimed returns, after trying all the possible interpretations of ambiguities.